Disconnect Switches Information

 Electrical disconnect switches are often used on electric motors, such as industrial forklifts, agricultural vehicles, and aircraft tow tractors.
 Electrical disconnect switches are also used on a variety of electrical appliances, such as heaters and air conditioners, to ensure that contractors working on these appliances are protected from the incoming power.
 Electrical disconnect switches can adhere to international standards developed by the International Electrotechnical Commission (IEC) or to U.S. standard developed the National Electrical Manufacturers Association (NEMA).
 Both regulating bodies work together to provide quality standards for electrical products manufacturers.

 Selecting disconnect switches requires an analysis of performance specifications.
-Parameters include current rating, operating voltage, horsepower rating, short-circuit interrupt capacity, and number poles.
+Parameters include:

 With fusible disconnect switches, fuse type is also an important consideration.
 Choices include Class CC, Class H, Class J, Class L, Class T, and Class K.